revlayle/QuickConsole/documentation/RevLayle.QuickConsole/ConsoleBuffer/Draw.md

 # ConsoleBuffer.Draw method

 Draws an external buffer onto this buffer.
-Any cells in the provided buffer that have a null character value are considered "transparent" and will not draw onto this buffer.
+Any cells in the provided buffer that have a `\0` character value are considered "transparent" and will not draw onto this buffer.
 If the width/height are beyond the boundary of this console buffer, the provided buffer is drawn truncated.

 ```csharp
 public void Draw(int x, int y, IConsoleBuffer buffer)